 A street in Puerto Rico for an article about Corporate Compliance in Puerto Rico

-If you as a foreign executive wish to enter the Puerto Rican market, you must be aware of your corporate compliance obligations in the country.
-Understanding and complying with local legislation will help you expand in Puerto Rico as smoothly as possible.
+If you wish to enter the local market, you must be aware of your corporate compliance in Puerto Rico.
+Understanding and complying with local legislation will help you expand in the territory as smoothly as possible.
+Just like every other part of the USA, this is of paramount importance.

-However, if you will be seeking a broader range of support, including recruitment, visa processing, and ongoing administrative and operational assistance, you may find that a dedicated provider of back office services in Puerto Rico is your most suitable partner.
+However, if you will be seeking a broader range of support, including recruitment, visa processing, and ongoing administrative and operational assistance, you may find that a dedicated provider of back office services to help with corporate compliance in Puerto Rico is your most suitable partner.

-Read on to learn everything you need to know about corporate compliance in Puerto Rico, or contact us to find out how we can support you doing business in this South American country, or any of the other 17 markets in Latin America and the Caribbean where we have offices.
+Biz Latin Hub can help you with everything you need to know about corporate compliance in Puerto Rico.
+We can also support you to incorporate a business in Puerto Rico, or any of the other 17 markets in Latin America and the Caribbean where we have dedicated local offices providing specific advice for each area.

 We recognize the challenges inherent in adapting to the new legislation, especially when it comes to complying with corporate obligations.
 In order to simplify this process, Biz Latin Hub has designed the following Annual Fiscal Compliance calendar.
 2023